weilunchen210/Console-Cashier-System/README.md

 # Console Cashier System

-A Simple Console Cashier System created in Haskell.
+A simple Console Cashier System created in Haskell.

 ## How to Run